omeka/classic-enduser/docs/Plugins/ItemOrder.md

-Item Order allows users to use a drag-and-drop interface change the order in which items display on the public Collection browse pages.
+Item Order allows users to use a drag-and-drop interface change the order in which items display on the public Collection browse pages of your Omeka Classic site.

 Order Items in a Collection
 ----------------------------------------------------------------